 All students who wish to pursue a Hendrix internship must complete an Internship Proposal Packet, which is available

-in the Office of Career Career Discovery/Internships - SLTC 129.
+in the Career Services Office.
 This packet provides all parties with important rules and information.
 It also requires signatures from the internship site supervisor, the faculty sponsor, the student, the academic advisor, the department

 chair (only if internship will count toward major), the registrar (only if internship is for academic grade or credit), and Career Services.
 The packet must be completed in full before the start of the internship.